navnit0707/navnit0707/README.md

 ## I'm a Student, Developer, and Friends Mentor !
 - 🔭 I’m currently working on Building Myself !
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning
 - 👯 I’m looking to collaborate with other passionate developers
 - 🥅 2020 Goals: Contribute more to Open Source projects and get a internship
 - ⚡ Fun fact: I love travelling , playing games and shaping my ideas innovative ideas into reality